ANANDAKRISHNAN25/S1-data-structure-lab/README.md

 # data-structure-lab
-This repository is created to store the C programs done byAnandakrishnan during his academic year.
+This repository is created to store the C programs done by Anandakrishnan during his academic year in SNGCE.